 What I love and have always found the best and most interesting is “intertextuality,” which is this ongoing conversation older and newer stories have with one another (the word itself sounds almost amorous).
 “This intertextual dialogue deepens and enriches the reading experience, bringing multiple layers of meaning to the text, some of which readers may not even consciously notice,” Foster writes.
 Once you are aware that books talk to books, reading can take on an even more exciting layer of intrigue.
 (Examples of intertextuality: Hemingway’s For Whom the Bell Tolls and John Donne’s Meditation XVII, and two favorites of mine – Wide Sargasso Sea by Jean Rhys and Jane Eyre.)

-My father is a writer and he writes novels just because he enjoys having fun creating a good, fairly deep, somewhat complex story.
+My father is a writer and he writes novels just because he enjoys having fun creating a good, somewhat complex story.
 Is there something else there besides the story?
 Is he up to something just a little bit deeper?
 If so, he doesn’t say so.

 I’m reminded of an interview I heard on a podcast in which Bob Dylan was asked what he meant beneath the surface of certain lyrics.
 His reply was along these lines: “I don’t know, man, I just write words that sound good together.
 That’s all.”